Alaska Wildlife Conservation Center: Animals

 Animals at the center include timber wolves, Grizzly bears, black bears, Alaskan moose, red foxes, elk, muskoxen, sitka black tailed deer, Porcupine caribou, Canadian lynxes, bald eagles, great horned owls, wood bison, and porcupines.
 This wildlife conservation center is also home to coyotes.

 Most of the animals are cared for in large natural habitats.
 For instance, three brown bears live in an 21 acre habitat of brushland and conifers, and two black bears are housed in a 14 acre enclosure with a stream.

 Education

-The center offers educational programs and tours in self-guided, drive-through or walk-through formats.